High-Performance Simulations of Higher Representations of Wilson Fermions: Observables

 the algebra vector obtained by the projection of $C_{\mu\nu}(U,x)$ is given by

 which defined a symmetrized energy density

 The software displays the corresponding quantities $t^2E$ and $t^2E_{\mathrm{sym}}$ for simplicity.
 Finally, the estimate of the topological charge is

-As a result, independent of the choice of the fermion representation, the topological charge evaluated in this way is always integer valued, even for higher representations \cite{Luscher:2010iy, Fodor:2009nh, DellaMorte:2025tks}.
+As a result, independent of the choice of the fermion representation, the topological charge evaluated in this way on periodic boundary conditions will approximate integers, even for higher representations \cite{Luscher:2010iy, Fodor:2009nh, DellaMorte:2025tks}, and will typically be rounded to the nearest integer during analysis.
 Note that the above formulae are all working with a smeared fundamental field and the only used trace normalization is the fundamental one.